 During your time here, you can expect to experience live animal encounter shows, peaceful gardens, various hiking trails, and tram rides.
 They also have private safari tours!

-PALM SPRINGS ROAD TRIP: THINGS TO DO IN JOSHUA TREE, CALIFORNIA
+PALM SPRINGS ROAD TRIP: THINGS TO DO IN THE JOSHUA TREE AREA

 JOSHUA TREE NATIONAL PARK